mrittmanic/pHandDying/README.md

 7. Done!

 #### my repo vs your fork
-You can always the current state of my notebook (my repo) by going to https://github.com/Inkering/pHandDying .
+You can always find the current state of my notebook (my repo) by going to https://github.com/Inkering/pHandDying .
 Your fork can be found at https://github.com/{yourusername}/pHandDying

 #### deleting a fork